Skip to content

 features IEnumerable<Feature>

-CreateTabFile(String, IEnumerable<TabDbfColumn>, IEnumerable<Feature>, OverwriteMode)
+CreateTabFile(string, IEnumerable<TabDbfColumn>, IEnumerable<Feature>, OverwriteMode)

 public static void CreateTabFile(string tabPathFilename, IEnumerable<TabDbfColumn> databaseColumns, IEnumerable<Feature> features, OverwriteMode overwriteMode)